ApolloTang/react-redux-tutorial/README.md

 mkdir node_modules
 ```

-After that you can go to the first lesson folder to run npm install
+After that you can go to the first lesson folder to run npm install:

 ```sh
 cd <lesson-dir>
 npm i
 ```

-You only have to do npm install once because node_modules/ in each lesson is symbolically link to the node_modules/ folder in its parent directory recussively.
+You only have to do npm install once because node_modules/ in each lesson is symbolically linked to the node_modules/ folder in its parent directory recussively.

 The above installation instruction won't work for Windows, please read footnote [1] for work around.